jlleongarcia/jlleongarcia/content/blog/tinkeri-geospatial-DATA.md

 ### GeoJSON

+With R I learnt about many other formats.

+one of them was GeoJson

 ### GPX

 Phone apps like Komoot or even [PhyPhox can save the GPS records as GPX files](https://www.leafwindow.com/en/get-gps-log-with-phyphox-and-plot-it-with-wp-gpx-maps-en/)

-> With R i learnt about many other formats.

 https://github.com/exiftool/exiftool/blob/master/fmt_files/gpx.fmt